Abish4i/data-analysis-project-pwc/README.md

 Try concatenation on state and city like on last tab/sheet this way you can establish relationship between household counts and demographic data.
-As primary key of concatenated string
+As primary key of concatenated string.